ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 {: requirement}

 The prerequisites on the iSCSI client include:
-- installation of Multipath-IO services
+- Installation of Multipath-IO services
-- setting the iSCSI initiator service start up to automatic
+- Setting the iSCSI initiator service start to automatic
-- enabling support for multipath MPIO to iSCSI
+- Enabling support for multipath MPIO to iSCSI
-- enabling automatic claiming of all iSCSI volumes
+- Enabling automatic claiming of all iSCSI volumes

 It is important to restart the Windows client after installation of these prerequisites.
 The MPIO load-balancing policy requires a restart so that it can be set.
 {: important}